-- Recruitment and selection: Associating the correct knowledge, skills, and abilities needed for positions in an effort to effectively recruit and select candidates who will be successful in their positions; - On-boarding: Briefing employees on hiring, compliance, and other benefits information and providing information on the agency's culture, values, and beliefs; - Career development: Preparing employees to move into critical positions or areas of more responsibility; and - Workforce planning: Identifying key positions within the agency that are critical for agency success and preparing employees to fill such positions.
+- Recruitment and selection: Associating the correct knowledge, skills, and abilities needed for positions in an effort to effectively recruit and select candidates who will be successful in their positions; - On-boarding: Briefing employees on hiring, compliance, and other benefits information and providing information on the agency's culture, values, and beliefs; - Career development: Preparing employees to move into critical positions or areas of more responsibility; and - Work force planning: Identifying key positions within the agency that are critical for agency success and preparing employees to fill such positions.

-The division, in conjunction with People First and the Performance and Talent Management Community of Interest, continues to work on Phase II.
+The division, in conjunction with People First and the Performance and Talent Management and Recruitment and Selection Community Communities of Interest, continues to work on Phase II.

-2. Employment of Individuals with Disabilities (IWD) Initiative - With the enactment of Chapter 2016-3, Laws of Florida, Florida now joins the federal government and a number of state governments and municipalities in launching initiatives aimed at improving the quality of life and integration of IWD in the workforce.
+2. Employment of Individuals with Disabilities (IWD) Initiative - With the enactment of Chapter 2016-3, Laws of Florida, Florida now joins the federal government and a few state governments and municipalities in launching initiatives aimed at improving the quality of life and integration of IWD in the workforce.
 Section 4 of the law expands the state's equal employment opportunity policy to include IWD.